NYU-Molecular-Pathology/demux-nf/README.md

 ### Cluster submission script

-The included `submit.sh` script can be used to run Nextflow as a cluster job.
-Just pass it all the args that be passed to the `Makefile`.
-Example usage:
+The parent Nextflow process can be submitted to run as a `qsub` job with the `submit-phoenix-NGS580` Makefile recipe.
+Example:

 ```
-./submit.sh 'run-NGS580 PROJECT=180213_NB501073_0034_AHWJLLAFXX EP="--samplesheet /ifs/data/molecpathlab/quicksilver/180213_NB501073_0034_AHWJLLAFXX/Data/Intensities/BaseCalls/og.SampleSheet.csv -resume"'
+make submit-phoenix-NGS580 PROJECT=demultiplex-demo-run EP='--samplesheet SampleSheet.csv --run_dir /data/180316_NB501073_0036_AH3VFKBGX5'
 ```

 _NOTE:_ This only runs the parent Nextflow process as a cluster job; Nextflow already submits its processes as cluster jobs themselves as per configurations.